prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ### What are design patterns in PySpark?

-They are reusable solutions to recurring problems in PySpark code — for example, how to create data sources flexibly (factory), how to share one `SparkSession` (singleton), or how to compose transforms (pipeline).
+They are reusable solutions to recurring problems in PySpark code, for example, how to create data sources flexibly (factory), how to share one `SparkSession` (singleton), or how to compose transforms (pipeline).
 The same shapes show up across almost every non-trivial pipeline.

 ### Which pattern should I start with?